dd32/td-gh-ex/readme.txt

 	v)   The bootstrap files which we used are licensed under the Apache License v2.0 vi)  jquery.masonry.js file is Licensed under the MIT license. vii) respond.min js file is licensed under MIT/GPL2.

-	For any help you can mail us at support[at]fasterthemes.com